-- Click System to see system network configuration, including the host name assigned to the proxy machine and the default gateway, search domain, and DNS servers that the proxy machine uses. - ◆ Click ARM to see information about Network Address Translation and dynamic bypass.
-The ARM button appears only if you have enabled ARM in the Features table under the Configure > My Proxy > Basic tab. - ◆ Click WCCP to see WCCP v2 fragmentation statistics and the configuration of every WCCP service group enabled on the Content Gateway node.
+- Click System to see system network configuration, including the host name assigned to the proxy machine and the default gateway, search domain, and DNS servers that the proxy machine uses. - Click ARM to see information about Network Address Translation and dynamic bypass. - ◆ Click WCCP to see WCCP v2 fragmentation statistics and the configuration of every WCCP service group enabled on the Content Gateway node.
 The WCCP tab appears only if you have enabled WCCP in the Features table on the Configure > My Proxy > Basic > General tab. - ◆ Click DNS Proxy to see the total number of DNS requests served by Content Gateway, and the number of cache hits and misses.
 The DNS Proxy button appears only if you have enabled the DNS Proxy option in the Features table on the Configure > My Proxy > Basic > General tab. - ◆ Click DNS Resolver to see the total number of lookups and hits in the host database, and the average lookup time, the total number of lookups, and the number of successful lookups in the DNS server. - ◆ Click Virtual IP Address to see the current virtual IP address mappings.
 The Virtual IP Address button appears only if you have enabled the Virtual IP option in the Features table on the Configure > My Proxy > Basic > General tab.